Mohammad-Ali Najafi: Politics

-He served as an advisor to Mostafa Chamran.
-He was the minister of higher education from 1981 to 1984 in the cabinet of then Prime Minister Mir-Hossein Mousavi.
-In 1989, he became the minister of education under then President Hashemi Rafsanjani and served until 1997.
-In 1997, he was appointed vice president and head of the Planning and Budget Organization by President Mohammad Khatami, but after a merge of the organization with another he was succeeded by Mohammad Reza Aref in the post.
+He served as an advisor to politician Mostafa Chamran.
+Najafi was the minister of higher education from 1981 to 1984 in the cabinet of then Prime Minister Mir-Hossein Mousavi.

+In 1989, Najafi became the minister of education under then President Hashemi Rafsanjani and served until 1997.
+In 1997, he was appointed vice president and head of the Planning and Budget Organization by President Mohammad Khatami, but after a merger of the organization with another he was succeeded by Mohammad Reza Aref in the post.
 Najafi was an advisor to President Khatami and the senior advisor to the minister of industries from 2001 to 2005.
 In the 2006 Iranian City and Village Councils elections, Najafi ran for a seat in Tehran City Council.
-He headed a list named "The Union of reformists" (ائتلاف اصلاحطلبان).
+He headed a list named "The Union of Reformists" (ائتلاف اصلاحطلبان).
 This was the first time Najafi ran in a general election in Iran.
-He was not sought for a reelection in 2013 election.
-He was also an advisor to Mahdi Karroubi.
+He was not sought for a reelection in 2013 local election.
+He was also an advisor to Shia cleric and reformist politician Mahdi Karroubi.
 He is the cofounder of the Executives of Construction Party.

 He was nominated as minister of education by Hassan Rouhani.
 However, the Parliament did not approve his appointment on 15 August 2013.
-He received 142 votes in favor, 133 votes against, and 9 abstentions.
+Najafi received 142 votes in favor, 133 votes against, and 9 abstentions.
 He was appointed head of Cultural Heritage, Handcrafts and Tourism Organization on 17 August.
 However, Najafi resigned from his position on 30 January 2014 due to health problems, making it the first change in Rouhani's cabinet.

 Mayor of Tehran

-On 21 July 2017, Najafi was the candidate with the most votes among the seven top candidates for Mayor of Tehran and on 10 August 2017, unanimously elected as the new mayor by the City Council of Tehran defeating Elaheh Koulaei and Mohsen Mehralizadeh.
-The decision was unofficial, and became effective when the council convened its first official meeting on 23 August.
+On 21 July 2017, Najafi was the candidate with the most votes among the seven top candidates for Mayor of Tehran.
+On 10 August 2017, he was unanimously elected as the new mayor by the City Council of Tehran, defeating Elaheh Koulaei and Mohsen Mehralizadeh.
+The decision was unofficial, but became effective when the council convened its first official meeting on 23 August.
 After his office-taking took longer than usual, the council appointed a caretaker on 27 August.
-Hours later and minutes to midnight the Interior Ministry approved his credentials and he took office.
+Hours later and minutes to midnight, the Interior Ministry approved his credentials and he took office.

+Najafi threatened to disclose what he maintained was widespread financial corruption under his predecessor, IRGC General Mohammad Bagher Ghalibaf.
+He maintained that there were “widespread illegal actions” under Ghalibaf, resulting in billions of dollars in city debt, corruption, and the illegal transfer of city real estate.

-Najafi resigned on 14 March 2018 after a video surfaced of him watching girls dancing, which offended Iranian clerics.
+Najafi resigned after only eight months in office on 14 March 2018, a few days after a video surfaced of him attending a dance performed by six schoolgirls ages eight to nine in traditional costume in celebration of an Islamic version of Mother’s Day.
+This offended Iranian clerics.
 However, according to one of the council members, the resignation was due to medical problems.